BRAIN INJURY AWARENESS MONTH

 Bike Helmet Distribution

-With support from our presenting sponsor Greylock Federal Credit Union, BFAIR will be distributing bike helmets for children and adults to promote brain health and safety in Berkshire County.
+With support from our presenting sponsor Greylock Federal Credit Union, and supporting sponsor, BIAMA, BFAIR will be distributing bike helmets for children and adults to promote brain health and safety in Berkshire County and the Pioneer Valley.

-On Saturday, April 15th from 10-1 PM 150 helmets for youth ages 6-13 and 100 helmets for 14+ will be distributed free-of-charge at the Ashuwilliticook Trail Head located at US 7/Rte.
-8 Connector Rd, at the Berkshire Mall entrance in Lanesborough.
+On Wednesday, March 18th from 10 AM-2 PM 150 helmets for youth ages 6-13 and 100 helmets for 14+ will be distributed free-of-charge at the following locations: